Using poison is one of the easiest methods of mouse control; there is no doubt about that.

 When you poison a rodent, death is not immediate.
 It can take some time for a mouse to die after ingesting poison.

 The problem with that is you cannot control where the mouse will be when it dies!

 Imagine that the mouse eats some poison and then scurries through your cavity walls!
-If the mouse dies in your cavity walls then it could lead to a large financial outlay to get a professional in to remove the dead mouse.
+If the mouse dies in your cavity walls, getting a professional to remove the dead mouse could lead to a large financial outlay.

 It is either that or you ride out the smell of the dead mouse until it goes!

 Imagine a mouse ingests some of the poison you have left for it.
 As the mouse scurries outside, it is spotted by a bird of prey.

 The bird swoops down and eats the mouse.
 What is going to happen to the bird?

 You have probably already guessed.
 The bird will die from ingesting the mouse poison too.

 When you are trying to get rid of mice, the last thing you want to do is remove a natural predator, right?